 At the south end of US-21 is Hunting Island State Park.
 This park was developed by the Civilian Conservation Corps (CCC), a New Deal Program created by President Franklin D. Roosevelt in the 1930s.
 Several buildings built by the CCC are still in use here.
 It’s South Carolina’s most popular state park, attracting more than a million visitors a year.
 The park includes five miles of beautiful beaches, thousands of acres of marsh and maritime forest, a saltwater lagoon and an ocean inlet.
 There is also a nature center highlighting the local land and marine wildlife.
 Hunting Island State Park also has the only lighthouse in the state that is open to the public.
 You can climb the 167 steps to the top to get a panoramic view of the Atlantic Coast and the surrounding maritime forest.
 This lighthouse was originally constructed in the 1850s but destroyed by Confederate forces in the early days of the Civil War.
 The lighthouse we see was constructed in a new location ten years after the war ended.
 If you want to explore more, there are over 9 miles of hiking trails on this semitropical barrier island.
 Until about 1980, US-21 went to the south end of Hunting Island, but erosion destroyed part of the highway.
 The state decided to build a new entrance to the park at the north end of the island, so that’s where Roadtrip-'62 ™ will end for today.
 See you next time!

-All photos by the author and Copyright © 2019 - Milne Enterprises, Inc., except as noted.
+All photos by the author and Copyright © 2019, 2021 - Donald Dale Milne, except as noted.

 All other content Copyright © 2019, 2021 - Donald Dale Milne.